willpuckett/smote/posts/collaborative-notes.md

 tags: [ ios, book ]
 cover_html: <img src='images/posts/2020/writer.webp'/>
 publish_date: 2020-02-27
-snippet: "When I used to use Atom, there was a great collaborative writing tool called Teletype.
-It allowed multiple people to be editing the same files at the same time.
-I've been working on a book lately and wanted to get another one in progress with a group of authors, so I tried to find something that would duplicate Teletype's functionality iThonically."

 ---

 When I used to use [Atom](https://atom.io), there was a great collaborative